AlexByte/tFPDF/README.md

 making subsequent uses much faster.

 All tFPDF requires is a .ttf TrueType font file.
 The file should be placed in the 'unifont' directory.
-Optionally, you can also define the path to your system fonts e.g. 'C:\Windows\Font' (see the example ex.php file) and reference TrueType fonts in this directory.
+Optionally, you can also define the path to your system fonts e.g. 'C:\Windows\Fonts' (see the example ex.php file) and reference TrueType fonts in this directory.

 Pass a fourth parameter as true when calling AddFont(), and use utf-8 encoded text